puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`push_virtual_server_name`

-The lb vserver of type PUSH/SSL_PUSH to which server pushes the updates received on the client facing non-push lb vserver.
+The type PUSH/SSL_PUSH lbvserver to which the server pushes the updates received on the client-facing non-push lbvserver. **TODO: Clarify?**

 #####`range`